radanalyticsio/oshinko-rest/HACKING.md

     $ more oshinko-env
     export GOPATH=/home/oshinko-fork/
     export OSHINKO_CLUSTER_NAMESPACE="spark"
-    export OSHINKO_KUBE_CONFIG="/home/tmckay/.kube/config"
+    export OSHINKO_KUBE_CONFIG="/home/user/.kube/config"
-    export OSHINKO_CLUSTER_IMAGE="172.30.122.181:5000/spark/openshift-spark"
+    export OSHINKO_CLUSTER_IMAGE="myrepo/openshift-spark"

-This is a convenience that sets the GOPATH, tells oshinko-rest what openshift project it will be running in, gives it a path to a valid kube config file that it will use for authentication, and tells it what image to use for creating spark clusters.
+This is a convenience that sets the GOPATH, tells oshinko-rest what openshift project it will be running in, gives it a path to a valid kube config file that it will use for communication with the openshift server, and tells it what docker image from an accessible repo to use for creating spark clusters.
 (These env values are usually handled via the template that launches oshinko-rest in openshift).

 **Note**, you must also log in to the appropriate openshift user account before running oshinko-rest with this setup: